Alemtola/meet/README.md

 ## Key Features

-1.Filter events by city.
+1. Filter events by city.
-2.Show/hide event details.
+2. Show/hide event details.
-3.Specify number of events.
+3. Specify number of events.
-4.Use the app when offline.
+4. Use the app when offline.
-6.View a chart showing the number of upcoming events by city.
+6. View a chart showing the number of upcoming events by city.

 ## User Stories and Scenarios